(Troy, New York, June 13, 1894 – near Lagnicourt, France, August 24, 1918).1

 The next day, Saturday, March 16, 1918, the four newly-minted lieutenants from the second Oxford detachment set out from Charing Cross for Folkstone and there embarked for Boulogne (Kissel, and presumably Clay, crossed separately24).
 Arrived in France after a two-hour crossing, “Sandy, Ham and Whiting were posted direct to squadrons”—Hamilton to No. 3 Squadron R.F.C.25 The next day he was in Paris, where he encountered Ingalls on his way to Dunkirk for further training; Hamilton proceeded from Paris to No. 3 Squadron at Warloy, about twelve miles northeast of Amiens.26 A number of Americans flew with No. 3 Squadron, but Hamilton was the only man from the second Oxford detachment.
 About two weeks later, on April 3, 1918, he was joined by William Dolley Tipton of the first Oxford detachment.27

-R.F.C. pilots newly arrived at the front spent three weeks getting to know the squadron and the area before going over the lines.
-Assuming Hamilton arrived at No. 3 Squadron on March 18, 1918, he would not have gone over the lines until April 8, 1918.
+According to some sources, R.F.C. pilots newly arrived at the front spent three weeks getting to know the squadron and the area before going over the lines.27a Assuming Hamilton arrived at No. 3 Squadron on March 17, 1918, he would not have gone over the lines until April 7, 1918.
 Charles Louis Heater noted that the R.F.C. (which, as of April 1, 1918, was the R.A.F.) sometimes bent this rule for Americans, but the example of another American, Curtis Kinney, who was assigned to No. 3 on March 9, 1918, and began flying “regular patrols” on March 30, 1918, suggests that No. 3 Squadron did not.28

 On March 18, 1918, No. 3, a Camel squadron whose sector extended from Albert to Arras, was engaged in low strafing, with nearby No. 56 Squadron’s SE5a’s flying protection; bad weather meant little or no flying the next two days.29 Before dawn on March 21, 1918, the German Spring Offensive began.